Introduction to St. Johnsbury, Vermont

 The town of St. Johnsbury is located in Caledonia County, Vermont.
 The area was initially granted as a part of the New Hampshire Grants in 1760, when it was known as Bessborough.
 In 1786, the community was regranted by Vermont as Dunmore.
 It came to be known as St. Johnsbury in 1790.
 The railroad line from Boston to Montreal arrived in the 1880s and the town became the county seat of Caledonia County in in 1856.

 - Fairbanks Museum & Planetarium

 - New England Ski Museum

 - Saint Johnsbury Athenaeum

 - Kettle Pond State Park

 - Franconia Heritage Museum

 Things To Do In St. Johnsbury

 Sunset Hill Golf Course and Woodbury Golf Course are popular among local golfers.
 Green Mountain Mall Shopping Center is a popular local shopping destination.
-One may visit churches like the Living Water Assembly of God Church, the North Congregational Church and the First Congregational Church.
-Other notable locations in the area include the Moose River Campground, the Saint Johnsbury Athenaeu and the Fairbanks Museum and Planetarium Library.
+Churches include The Living Water Assembly of God Church, The North Congregational Church and The First Congregational Church.
+Other notable locations in the area include Moose River Campground, Saint Johnsbury Athenaeu and the Fairbanks Museum and Planetarium Library.